-That's where Huckleberry House stepped in: In order to have the youth complete high school in Columbus, the youth was placed in our Transitional Living Program rather than an out-of-county children services group home.
+In order to have the youth complete high school in Columbus, the youth was placed in our Transitional Living Program rather than an out-of-county children services group home.
 She is in school, participating in counseling, and thriving in her independent living situation.
 She is learning to deal with disappointments.
 Although she will not graduate in May, she is enrolled in summer school and will graduate with a high school diploma in August.
 She still struggles with the loss of relationships, but she is building a new support network within her youth housing community.

-On behalf of the youth we serve, I urge you to fund these essential programs at Huckleberry House.
+On behalf of the youth we serve, I urge you to fund these essential programs.
 Our state has the opportunity to demonstrate its commitment to the most vulnerable members of community and ensure that no young person is left without a safe place to call home.

-As this Committee continues deliberations on the budget bill, we respectfully urge you to include our funding amendment for Huckleberry House.
+As this Committee continues deliberations on the budget bill, we respectfully urge you to support amendment SC-0446 to build capacity for Huckleberry House's services.
 The state's investing in our organization will make a lasting impact on the lives of Ohio's youth and families, supporting our ability to scale operations of our Teen Crisis Program, which provides lifesaving support and transformative opportunities for youth in Ohio who are facing challenging circumstances, including homelessness.